dr-leo/pandaSDMX/doc/usage.rst

 ----------------

 The :class:`pandasdmx.api.Response` instance generated after the response from the server has been received has a ``status_code``  attribute.
-The SDMX web services guidelines explain the meaing of these codes.
+The SDMX web services guidelines explain the meaning of these codes.
 In addition, if the SDMX server has encountered an error, it may return a message which